BVsebastian/member_support_agent_langchain/docs/MemberSupportAgent_Architecture.md

 - File names: `App.jsx`, `ChatWindow.jsx`, `chat.js` (no .ts/.tsx files)
 - The UI is complete, styled, and responsive, focused on core functionality (no bubble animations or extra polish tasks)

+## 🚀 Potential Future Enhancements

+### Tool Call Order Management

+To ensure specific tools are called in a desired order without altering the core workflow, consider the following strategies:

+1. **Prompt Engineering**: Modify the prompt template to include instructions that guide the agent to call `record_user_details` before `send_notification`.
+This can be done by adding explicit instructions or examples in the system prompt that emphasize the desired order of operations.

+2. **Tool Logic**: Adjust the logic within the tools themselves to check if prerequisites have been met.
+For example, `send_notification` could check if `record_user_details` has been executed and handle the situation accordingly.

+3. **State Management**: Implement a simple state management system within the agent's memory to track which tools have been called.
+This can be used to influence the agent's decision-making process.

+4. **Custom Tool Wrappers**: Create wrapper functions for the tools that enforce the desired order.
+These wrappers can be bound to the language model instead of the original tools.

+These strategies can help maintain the current workflow while ensuring the correct sequence of tool calls.
+They can be explored further as the project evolves.

+### Deployment Status

+- **Frontend**: Successfully deployed to Vercel.
+- **Backend**: Deployed on Railway.

+### Recent Changes

+- **handle_tool_call**: Moved to `test_tools.py` for testing purposes and removed from the main workflow.

 ```

 ```